patrickmaynard/muckrock-api-analyzer/README.md

 * x Add custom exceptions when app:posts:create is run without any cities loaded
 * x Test all four commands
 * x Figure out why file_get_contents is failing -- see https://stackoverflow.com/questions/65762628
-* Create a build script that uses a token (stored in .env) to log into GitHub and push to a private build repository
+* Create a build script that pushes to a private build repository
 * Update the post body length limit, then extend the rankings to 50 items
 * Allow the `app:posts:create` command to take in a url argument that will be the next url to hit.
 That way, you can pick up where you left off if an error occurs.
 * Add a testing pipeline for GitHub (and add this TODO item to the parent repository)